 Nursing Friendly Pajamas

-Last time I did a mismatch approach of tops and pants I thought would work well (but didn’t) and so this time I’m making it easier and more stylish!
+Last time I did a mismatched approach of tops and pants I thought would work well (but didn’t) and so this time I’m making it easier and more stylish!
 I’m bringing the Davy Maternity & Nursing Pajamas from Kindred Bravely, which are perfect for postpartum recovery, have easy access for breastfeeding, and will look great in photos too.

 The fabric is super soft and I just know I’ll be living in these in the weeks to come after delivery.
 It has been really tempting to wear them ever since I got them, but knowing me they would be dirty and/or I’d forget to bring them if I went into labor if not in the bag so they are staying there until it happens!